sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/oceanic-displacement/README.md

 For me, currently, the key steps are:
 1. *Terrain chokepoints*, from underwater to above-ground, where water will get trapped as it flows in, potentially leading it to flow *over* rather than *around*.
+2. *Topography*, as water will flow to the lowest elevation areas before being forced to higher elevations
-2. *Water surge volume*, which when combined with surface area, determines *water surge height*
+3. *Water surge volume*, which when combined with surface area, determines *water surge height*
-3. *Water surge speed*, which when combined with *water surge height and volume*, can tell you how high of an obstacle the water surge could flow over
+4. *Water surge speed*, which when combined with *water surge height and volume*, can tell you how high of an obstacle the water surge could flow over

 Evidences of past inundation will be extremely helpful in fine-tuning the analysis.
 Every location will be unique and must be evaluated on a case-by-case basis.